raq929/jquery-ttt-client/README.md

 - Use `$.ajax` to POST a request and receive a response,
 - Use `$.ajax` to PATCH a request and receive a response.
-- Use `resourceWatcher` to receive updates on a resource.

 ## Instructions